Non-existence of extremal Sasaki metrics via the Berglund-H\"ubsch transpose: Extremal Sasaki metrics and Berglund-Hübsch transpose

+It follows from the inequality (36) that the Brieskorn-Pham polynomial defined in (32) satisfies the generalized Lichnerowicz inequality (13).
+Therefore, the link $L_{g_{BP}^{T}}$ does not admit extremal Sasaki metrics in its Sasaki-Reeb cone.
+The last claim follows from Lemma 4.7. $\square$ \end{pf}

-Thus, the link $L_{g_{BP}^{T}}$ does not admit extremal Sasaki metrics. \end{itemize} \end{proof} \begin{remark} Now we use a similar argument as the one given in Remark 4.3: we can add an even number of quadratic terms $z_{i}^{2}$ to the polynomial $g_{BP}^{T}$:
+\begin{rmk} Using a similar argument as the one given in Remark 4.3 we have the following: if we add an even number of quadratic terms $z_{i}^{2}$ to the polynomial $g_{BP}^{T}$:

-Clearly, the link $L_{g_{BP}^{T}}$ remains a homotopy sphere.
-Moreover, the dimension of associated cone increases by one for each two quadratic terms added, so we obtain a Sasaki cone of dimension $n$.
-Also, the link does not admit extremal Sasaki metrics. \end{remark}
+then the link $L_{g_{Ext}^{T}}$ remains a homotopy sphere.
+Moreover, the dimension of associated cone increases by one for each two quadratic terms added, so we obtain a Sasaki-Reeb cone of dimension $n$.
+Also, the link does not admit extremal Sasaki metrics in its whole Sasaki-Reeb cone. \end{rmk}